MathiasBirkAs/F1_Project/README.md

 ## ⚡ Quick Notes

 - Backend and frontend are decoupled; both must be running
-- All data in backend/seed.js (rerun to wipe and reload demo content)
+- All data in backend/seed.js (node seed.js to get updated information)
-- MongoDB must be running locally (or update MONGODB_URI)
+- MongoDB must be running locally
 - News is static demo content, no API integration

 ## 👨‍💻 Author